 - 1. An academic year comprises a period of nearly 12 Months, devoted to achieve desired goals, and also devoted to completion of all requirements specified in the scheme of study, evaluation and normally is from July to August. - 1.1.
 Academic program means program of courses or any other component leading to the award of a Bachelor's degree or Master's degree, or other Diplomas.
-The Bachelor of Journalism and Mass Communication (BJMC) program shall be for a minimum duration of six (6) consecutive semesters of six (6) months each, i.e., three (3) years; the Masters of Journalism and Mass Communication (MJMC) program shall be for a minimum duration of four (4) consecutive semesters of six (6) months each, i.e., two (2) years; and the Post graduate diploma in Journalism and Mass Communication (PGDJMC) program shall be for a minimum duration of two (2) consecutive semesters of six (6) months each, i.e., one (1) year.
+The Bachelor of Journalism and Mass Communication (BJMC) program shall be for a minimum duration of six (6) consecutive semesters of six (6) months each, i.e., three (3) years; the Masters of Journalism and Mass Communication (MJMC) program shall be for a minimum duration of four (4) consecutive semesters of four (4) months each, i.e., two (2) years.
 The odd semester will start ordinarily in the month of July and the even semester in the month of January of every year. - 1.2.
 Semester System An academic program wherein each academic year is bifurcated into two semesters of equal period. - 1.3.
 The Board of Studies (BOS) shall mean a group of faculty members of the institution that will include internal as well as external members.
 It will assess and design syllabus time to time, and also formulate/enact a code of conduct for the aforementioned programs. - 1.4.
 A course means a component of the academic program that shall carry a distinctive course code No. and specific credits assigned to it. - 1.5.
 An external examiner shall evaluation practical and theory copies of the students.
-An external examiner shall mean an examiner who is not in the employment of the University.
+An external examiner shall mean an examiner who is not in the employment of the University. - 1.6.
+A student shall mean a person has enrolled to the institution of the university for any of the academic program(s) to which this ordinance shall be applicable.

-- 1.6.
-A student shall mean a person has enrolled to the institution of the university for any of the academic program(s) to which this ordinance shall be applicable. - 1.7.
+- 1.7.
 Institution means Faculty of Professional Studies, and Department means Department of Journalism and Mass Communication, Rama University, Mandhana, Kanpur, (UP) - 209217. - 1.8.
 MANCOS means management committee which shall be a committee and has constituted to co-ordinate and ensure the smooth running of the courses included in the particular program.